david-baumann/david-baumann.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

-*Please note that this website is still under construction!*

 I am a PhD candidate in economics at the [World Trade Institute (WTI)](https://wti.org/) under the supervision of Prof. Dr. Joseph Francois.
 My research addresses the nexus between international trade and climate change, with a special focus on emissions pricing regimes, the theory and empirics of trade wars, and the impacts of natural disasters and extreme weather events on trade flows and global value chains.